johnchuks/flight-booking/README.md

 ## Project Setup
-Setting up this project on your local machine is fairly simple and it is done with the following steps To start the installation ensure you have `virtualenv` on your local machine. `virtualenv` is recommended for setting your `dev` environment for this application.
+Setting up this project on your local machine is fairly simple and it is done with the following steps
+- Ensure you have `Redis` and `PostgreSQL` installed on your machine.
+For Mac users you can download it using `brew install redis`
+- Start the redis server like so `redis-server`.
+Redis is utilized as a message broker for the celery tasks
 - Run `chmod +x ./setup.sh` to make the script executable.
 - Run `source setup.sh` to setup your development environment.
 - create a `.env` file following the sample given in the repo